 But the good news is it’s possible to filter out inappropriate content using parental controls.

-Setting up parental controls on a phone
+Setting up your childs phone

 1: Mobile network parental controls: The majority of mobile networks have parental controls you can activate to restrict what your child sees.
 These filters don’t apply if the phone is connected to wi-fi.